 One of the concerns with health and safety at work is alcohol and drug abuse.
 The effects of such abuse can be seen in many different parties, not just the abuser.
 It can lead to health problems, time off work and reduced activity and productivity.

-With the Certificate in the Management of Health and Wellbeing at Work course by NEBOSH you can learn techniques on how to avoid problems with substance abuse within your organisation.
+With the NEBOSH Working with Wellbeing course you can learn techniques on how to avoid problems with substance abuse within your organisation.

 Drugs at Work and the Law